kgfly/SimpleNvimEditor/README.md

   Nvim's own input protocol.
 - Live window resizing.
 - A small, plain `config.toml` for font and Nvim-launch settings.
-- Nerd font support.
+- Nerd Font support.
 - GPU rendering from Go/Gio.
-- Seamlessly serve as your favourite terminal, by "simplenvim --maximized -- -c term -c startinsert".
-So you don't need other terminal software on your box.
+- Can serve as a terminal with `simplenvim --maximized -- -c term -c startinsert`, so you do not need separate terminal software.

-Simple and pure — no bloat, no bundled plugin marketplace, no telemetry.
+Simple and pure: no bloat, no bundled plugin marketplace, and no telemetry.

 ## Installing